BestTimesToVisit.com Logo

 food

 Experience the quintessential Munich beer garden culture at the Augustiner-Keller, a sprawling beer garden with a traditional feel.
-Order a Maß (liter) of Augustiner beer, savor some hearty Bavarian pretzels, and soak in the lively atmosphere.
+Order a Maß (liter) of Augustiner beer, savor classic Bavarian dishes like Schweinshaxe (pork knuckle), and soak in the lively atmosphere.
 Insider tip: Arrive early on weekends to secure a table under the chestnut trees.

 Best time: May-Sep